 That said, there's still a way to train your kitty to respond to his or her name if you're determined.
-You may want to get some treats (and lots of them) when you first start out, as this process will take some time.
-First, try to gett your cat's attention.
-This is easily achievable using those aforementioned treats as bait.
-Then, feed your cat the treats without using his or her name.
-After doing that for a bit, you want to start using their name before you give them treats.
-You should repeat this step a few times at different spots around the house to ensure your cat isn't just following you for treats.
-Eventually, you should be able to call your cat from anywhere and he or she will come running.
+Be sure to get some treats (and lots of them), this process may take some time.
+Try to get your cat's attention with those aforementioned treats, then offer him or her one without saying their name.
+After doing this for a bit, start using their name before you give them the treat.
+You should repeat this step a few times at different spots around the house to ensure your cat isn't just following you for food.
+Eventually, you should be able to call your cat from anywhere and he or she will come running — treats or not.

-Of course, even if you train your cat to come when he's called, there's no guarantee that he'll listen!
+Of course, even if you train your cat to come when she's called, there's no guarantee that she'll listen!